Creamed Spinach

 -

-Stir in Parmesan until melted and smooth, then taste and adjust salt and pepper like you mean it.
+Stir in the grated Parmesan until melted and fully incorporated, then taste and adjust salt and pepper as needed.

 Substitutions